-Luckily, you’ve purchased medical payments coverage that pays for your deductibles and copays.
+Luckily, you’ve purchased medical payments coverage that pays for your deductible and copays.
 Instead of paying $2,900 for your operation, you pay nothing.

 Why should I buy medical payments coverage?

 If you already have car insurance and health insurance, you might be wondering why you need medical payments coverage.
-Aren’t they pretty much the same thing?
+Doesn’t health insurance and med pay pretty much cover the same thing?